mre/endler.dev/content/2025/repeat-yourself/index.md

 ## The Cost of Wrong Abstractions

 It's easy to settle for the first abstraction that comes to mind, but most often, it's not the right one.
-And removing the *wrong* abstraction is difficult, because now the data flow depends on it.
+And removing the *wrong* abstraction is hard, because now the data flow depends on it.

 We also tend to fall in love with our own abstractions because they took time and effort to create.
 This makes us reluctant to discard them even when they no longer fit the problem -- it's a sunk cost fallacy.

 It gets worse when other programmers start to depend on it, too.
 Then you have to be careful about changing it, because it might break other parts of the codebase.
-Once you introduce an abstraction, you have to work with it for a long time, sometimes forever.
+Once you introduce an abstraction, it might stick around forever.

 If you had a copy of the code instead, you could just change it in one place without worrying about breaking anything else.